Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Before we move on to the mirror view calibration, we must make an important note on the world reference image.
 For reconstruction on test images later on, we need a common image reference for the world frame and a pose for each view relative to the checker in that image.
 We assure that the **camera does not move between image captures**, so that the camera pose relative to the reference world frame remains the same for both the calibration images and the images we take at test time.

 The **calibration process estimates** the camera pose (rotation R and translation T) for each image in the **calibration set**.
-These poses can be viewed in the `Calib_Result.mat` file, as `Rc_<image suffix>` and `Tc_<image suffix>`.
+These poses can be viewed in the `Calib_Result.mat` file, as `Rc_{image suffix}` and `Tc_{image suffix}`.
 So, if we had the images {Image1.jpg, ..., Image30.jpg}, then Tc_15 and Rc_15 correspond to the extrinsics for Image15.jpg.
 In light of this, we capture an image of the checker in a **flat position** visible in all views to serve as our world reference for the **camera's pose** during reconstruction of other test objects.
 During **calibration**, this image is also included in the **calibration set**, so we already have access to its pose (R and T).

+In our work, we add the **reference image** as either the last or first image of the **calibration** set for our own ease, but you can just as easily use any of the images in-between.
+We prefer a **flat position** because it is both intuitive and geometrically easy to verify.

-It is also possible to use a non-calibration image as the extrinsics reference.
+#### ***Can a non-calibration image be used to compute the extrinsics?***

+Yes, but only after calibration is done!

 If this image contains a non-checker, some algorithm such as Perspective-n-Point (PnP) must be applied, but if the new image contains a checker, BCT's `Comp Extrinsic` function may be used to computer the extrinsics corresponding to this image.
 These extrinsics are no longer indexed by the image number; they appear as `Rc_ext` and `Tc_ext` instead.

-This will also work if the stationary camera and mirror assumption is violated (e.g., you move the setup around after calibration, so now the calibration images cannot be used as extrinsic reference.
-B, though the results might not be as accurate.
+The `Comp.
+Extrinsic` function of BCT is, theoretically speaking, also useful if the stationary camera and mirror assumption is violated, e.g., you move the setup around after calibration, or you calibrated the cameras in a larger space and are now moving to a more restricted/expansive space where the original checker is either too big or too small and you need to change the checker grid or square size.
+However, be cautioned that this remains largely untested on our end and the results might not be as accurate or unpredicatable in some cases.

-In our work, we add the **reference image** as either the last or first image of the **calibration** set for our own ease, but you can just as easily use any of the images in-between.
-We prefer a **flat position** because it is both intuitive and geometrically easy to verify.
+#### ***Can BCT's `Comp.
+Extrinsic` be used in conjunction with the camera's calculated intrinsics to compute the mirror view extrinsics and skip their calibration?***

+This is something we have slightly tested as it greatly reduces user input, but in certain cases, the results were unpredictable and BCT would sometimes fail to compute extrinsics correctly in the mirror view (the reprojections would be erroneous in some cases).
+This might have to do with the fact that mirrors introduce some level of distortion themselves, and that the nature of this distortion changes between mirrors.
+However, it might be possible with further testing.

 ## **Calibrating Mirror View**

 This section explains how to **calibrate the mirror** view using the reflection of the **checker in the mirrors**.
 The procedure is exactly the same as described for the calibraiton of the original view.
 The only thing that is different is the **clicking order** because, in the mirror, the points are **reflected**.

+This process must be repeated separately for each mirror.

-### **1. Gathering Calibration Images**
+### **1. Loading Calibration Images**

-The procedure remains exactly the same, and we can use the same images (assuming the checker was visisble in the mirrors).
-If the checker was not visisble in all mirrors, that is fine, just keep the common reference image and get all the images where it was present in the corresponding mirror.
+The procedure remains exactly the same as in the camera's calibration, and we can use the same images (assuming the checker was visisble in the mirrors).

 ![Calib1](https://user-images.githubusercontent.com/65610334/212251855-ccf59d9a-ce84-41ec-8a53-35a0da8d8b96.jpg)